preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/create-article/index.rst

 .. image:: create-article-3.png

-When you create a new tag, it becomes available for tagging in all communities.
+When you create a new tag, it becomes available for tagging in all communities in the tenant.

 4. Click "CREATE".